zeustamil/paulrhayes.com/source/_posts/a-problem-with-exports.md

 date: 2015-12-24
 ---

-A story about my favourite front-end bug of 2015.
+A story about my favourite frontend bug of 2015.
 Or, why you shouldn’t assume `exports` will be falsy.

 A combination of an established module pattern, headings with dynamic IDs, content on a specific topic and the quirky way that browsers handle IDs on elements created an obscure bug.